ProximaPrism/CTG_Assg_Group1/README.md

 # CTG_Assg_Group1
 ### A repository to store files for CTG Assignment
-### Obvious warning that implementations of these files should NOT be used in prod
+Obvious warning that implementations of these files should NOT be used in prod

+## Before running the programs
-## To install make sure you have the following packages
+### Make sure you have the following packages
 - hashlib
 - re
 - sys